Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 84,099 people, 35,592 houses or apartments, and a median cost of homes of $274,170, Santa Fe real estate is some of the most expensive in New Mexico, although Santa Fe home values aren't among America's most expensive.
+With a population of 83,776, 35,524 total housing units (homes and apartments), and a median house value of $295,779, Santa Fe real estate is some of the most expensive in New Mexico, although Santa Fe home values aren't among America's most expensive.

-Single-family detached homes are the single most common housing type in Santa Fe, accounting for 57.05% of the city's housing units.
-Other types of housing that are prevalent in Santa Fe include large apartment complexes or high rise apartments ( 15.69%), row houses and other attached homes ( 9.42%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.89%).
+Single-family detached homes are the single most common housing type in Santa Fe, accounting for 57.51% of the city's housing units.
+Other types of housing that are prevalent in Santa Fe include large apartment complexes or high rise apartments ( 16.31%), duplexes, homes converted to apartments or other small apartment buildings ( 8.97%), and a few row houses and other attached homes ( 8.89%).

-Relative to New Mexico, our data show that Santa Fe's latest annual appreciation rate is higher than 50% of the other cities and towns in New Mexico.
+Relative to New Mexico, our data show that Santa Fe's latest annual appreciation rate is lower than 60% of the other cities and towns in New Mexico.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Santa Fe differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Santa Fe - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Santa Fe real estate investment or home purchase decisions.